 Sands Heritage Limited is committed to protecting the privacy and security of your personal information.
-This privacy notice describes how we collect and use personal information about you in accordance with data protection law.
+This privacy notice describes how we collect and use personal information about you in accordance with Data Protection Act 2018.
 Please read it carefully.

-Data protection law says that the personal information we hold about you must be:
+Data Protection Act 2018 says that the personal information we hold about you must be:

 This notice is separated into the following sections for ease of reference.
 If you have any questions about this notice or how we collect and use personal information about you please contact us.